 Screen Calibration Software

-The whole system is surprisingly compact and does not cost a much as I thought it might.
+The whole system used for screen calibration is surprisingly compact and does not cost a much as I thought it would.
+I mean it sounds so technical to me I expected to pay a fortune.

 Just do it!